Months of entry

 - Managing Human Resources and Employment Relationships in Context: By studying this unit you will gain an understanding of HR strategy and the employment relationship.
 You will explore organisational contexts and how they apply to public, private and third sector organisations.

-- Research Skills for the HR Professional: This unit provides you with the opportunity to demonstrate the ability to identify a complex organisational issue from a human resource perspective.
-The unit content will equip you to explore and critically evaluate academic and practitioner sources of knowledge.
+- Research Skills for the HR Professional: This unit aims to provide human resource (HR) professionals with knowledge and skills in research.
+The unit content with equip you to explore and critically evaluate academic and practitioner sources of knowledge.

 - The International HR Practitioner: This unit aims to encourage the development of a critical understanding of HR theory and practice from an international perspective through evaluating leading edge research and practice.

-- Research Methods and Dissertation: For the dissertation, you will be allocated a supervisor who will support you to plan, research and write a 15,000-word proposal and dissertation.
+Research Methods and Investigative Business Project: For the investigative business project, you will be allocated a supervisor who will support you to plan, research and write a 15,000-word proposal and dissertation.
 Your dissertation subject choice will determine whether the final award is MSc Human Resource Management or MSc Human Resource Development.

 A combination of teaching methods is adopted, including lectures, case studies and group work.
 You will be expected to read in preparation and to make an active contribution to class discussions.
 The teaching team include staff actively engaged in Human Resource Management/Human Resource Development research and those with practitioner experience.